Last Updated on January 13, 2022 by Janine

 But…unless you are fully vaccinated, I do not advocate traveling to Mexico (or anywhere else) right now.

-At the time of writing, case numbers remain high and much of the country still has not been vaccinated.
+Mexico is currently contending with Omicron and case numbers are skyrocketing once again.
 Mexico may benefit from tourism dollars, but not as much as they benefit from not catching the virus.

-Even if you are vaccinated, please be mindful that many Mexicans still are not.
+Even if you are vaccinated, please be mindful that many individuals still are not.
 Wear your mask when you’re in crowded spaces.
 If you experience any COVID symptoms, get tested and self-isolate.

 Continue Planning Your Trip!